How to start a business in the Netherlands - a checklist

 5. Choose a trade name for your company

-Setting up your own business also means choosing a company name (also called a trade name).
-A good company name is recognisable, sticks, compliant and unique.
+Setting up your own business means choosing a company name (also called a trade name).
+A good company name is recognisable, sticks in the mind, follows the rules, and is unique.

 So, first check if your company name already exists on KVK.nl.
 And read about the rules for company names.

-To register your business in the Business Register of KVK, you must first select a legal business structure like sole proprietor (eenmanszaak) or private limited company (bv).
+To register your business in the Business Register of KVK (Step 10), you must first select a legal business structure.
 The legal structure determines your liability, but also what taxes you have to pay and whether you get tax breaks.

 7. Keeping business records